 5. Create a shortlist

-Create a shortlist by using your requirements to filter the list of labs.
-You must keep a record of the filters you apply for your audit trail, eg by taking screenshots of the filtered list.
+Create a shortlist by using your requirements to choose the labs that best meet your needs.
+You can have a shortlist of one if no other labs meet your needs.
+You must keep a record of your search history for your audit trail, for example by taking screenshots of your search results pages.

 6. Contact the labs on your shortlist